Drupal’s Release Cycle: Understanding What’s Next

 That all sounds good, but when should I upgrade?

 This is a tough question to answer because the reality of a site rebuild/upgrade can mean such drastically different things to different people.
 The Drupal community supports two current major releases of Drupal, meaning that right now, Drupal 7 and 8 are both supported and actively receiving security updates.
-No release date has been announced for Drupal 9, but as soon as Drupal 9 is released, Drupal 7 will no longer receive security updates and will become a potential vulnerability issue for anyone still using it.
+With the release of Drupal 9 on June 3, the countdown to November 2021 will start - once that timer expires, Drupal 7 will no longer receive security updates and will become a potential vulnerability issue for anyone still using it.

 At the very least, it is absolutely the right time to start planning and budgeting for a Drupal 8 build.
-You can count on a much less complicated upgrade process in the future.
-Moreover, Drupal 8, along with the ecosystem of contributed modules, is stable, powerful and a vital tool for anyone looking for an innovative, ambitious web presence.
+You can count on a painless upgrade process in the future.
+On top of that, Drupal 8, and its ecosystem of contributed modules, is stable, powerful and ready for the move to Drupal 9.